jcowgar/opentx-laptimer/README.md

 using as little controls as possible.
 It should be able to store race and lap data for analysis back at the computer.

+See https://www.youtube.com/watch?v=ZyI2gwdLWe0 for a quick demo of the Lap Timer.

 Installation
 ------------